-I’ve already mentioned some of the onsite insights these tools can offer you, such as crawling your site and submitting a sitemap, and I’ll mention more, such as scouting for duplicate content and evaluating your meta data, but know that there are many more features to explore to improve your site.
+I’ve already mentioned some of the on-page SEO insights these tools can offer you, such as crawling your site and submitting a sitemap, and I’ll mention more, such as scouting for duplicate content and evaluating your meta data and meta descriptions but know that there are many more features for on page SEO analysis to explore to improve your site.

-Let’s talk about titles and descriptions.
+Let’s talk about page titles and descriptions.
 Check this out:

 Accordingly, your titles and descriptions should both exhibit the following qualities for all pages: